 If you have a bubbly and energetic child who just can’t seem tostand still long enough to give their teeth a good brushing, roll with it.
 Make toothbrushing a dance party by putting on one of their favorite songs and dancing around with them while they brush.
 Tell them that they get to choose the song to make it feel even more fun!

 If this does not work, you can also try helping them get their energy out before it is time to brush their teeth.
 Play their favorite game, run with them in the yard, or pick another fun activity that lets them move around and tire themselves out, but make sure you tell them that they have to brush their teeth afterwards before going to bed, so that they don't get surprised and upset when the time comes to brush those teeth.

 What If My Child Just Has a Sensitive Mouth?

 Maybe your child hates toothbrushing because they have sensitive teeth and gums, or they just hate the way it feels in general.
 If this is the case, choose a toothbrush that is the softest available.

 Picking a brush that is marketed towards children can help ensure that it will be gentle and easy for them to manage, and they will get used to it over time.
 Assure them that it won’t feel so strange anymore if they consistently brush.

 The earlier you are able to start getting your child used to toothbrushing, the more successful the routine will become in the long run.
-Consult your dentist for information about how soon you should start brushing your child’s teeth.
+Consult your dentist for information about how soon you should start brushing your children’s teeth, even more so if they wear braces.
 Once your child has an oral hygiene routine, they will get used to brushing their teeth every day and it will be less of a battle with them when toothbrushing time rolls around.